PD Dr. Kateryna Schöning

 Music and music transmission around 1800 and in the 19th c.

-Reception of 16th century instrumental music in private collections: Carl Ferdinand Becker (1804 - 1877)
+The reception of 16th c. instrumental music in private collections: Carl Ferdinand Becker (1804–1877)

 Academia.edu